 You also MUST follow any and all instructions from the Court Monitor.
 He or she will make sure that you are having fun while following the rules.
 The Court Monitor can remove you from a court if you attempt any of the following:

 Vertical Jump is all about keeping it clean and safe.
 That’s why bare feet or regular socks are not allowed.
-Instead, our jumpers must purchase a pair of our Vertical Jump ® grip socks, which are available for purchase at the park for $2.
+Instead, our jumpers must purchase a pair of our Vertical Jump ® grip socks, which are available for purchase at the park.
 Once purchased, you may bring them for use at future visits….provided you’ve washed them and they are in good order!

 It’s also important that you wear the proper clothing while jumping.
 You should always empty all of your pockets before heading onto a court and you will not be allowed to jump if you are wearing wet clothes or body paint.
 You also can not have anything in your mouth while jumping, such as gum or candy.

 Vertical Jump wants everyone to have fun, whether you’re battling to the death or content just bouncing around.
 That’s why we ask you to follow some basic courtesy rules while jumping.
 Always maintain only one person per square and walk onto and off the courts rather than running.
 When bouncing and flipping off trampoline side walls, land on the first trampoline next to the wall you bounced from.
 Never land on your head or neck or touch any perimeter netting or top pads.

 We want all of our jumpers be aware of those around you and only jump with people that are of similar age and size.
 Everyone should not only follow the safety rules at all times, but also make sure everyone else is safe too.
 So, if you observe anyone violating house or court safety rules, let someone know so everyone can keep staying awesome.